 Fortunately, foundation and concrete repair specialists now have a new technique that’s more effective at raising settled concrete.
 Polymer injection harnesses the expansive force of a structural grade geopolymer to provide fast concrete lifting, fill voids in soil and strengthen soil that has poor load-bearing qualities.

 The polymer consists of two separate liquids that are combined right at the injection nozzle to trigger a chemical reaction that turns the blended ingredients into expanding, high-density foam.
 The foam flows into voids and between loose soil particles, expanding to about 15 times its initial volume.
 This expansive action effectively lifts settled concrete.
 An experienced technician, like those at Indiana Foundation Service, can control the application to create just the right amount of raising pressure.

 The polymer begins to harden quickly after doing its raising work.
 Within just 30 minutes, it reaches 90% of its final strength, enabling damaged concrete roads and slabs to be put back into service right away.
 The speed of polymer injection repairs is another huge advantage over mortar pumping.

 In addition to lifting and realigning settled and/or shifted concrete, polymer injection can be done prior to construction to improve soil stability and strength.
-Injections as deep as 20ft.-30ft. are possible.
+Injections are as deep as 20ft.-30ft. are possible.

 Contact Indiana Foundation Service for expert concrete repair

 Ready to see why PolyRenewal® is the superior choice when it comes to repairing sinking concrete in Greater Indianapolis?
 Get started by contacting Indiana Foundation Service to meet with one of our specialists today!
-We provide written estimates for concrete repair in Indianapolis, Bloomington and throughout the surrounding area.
+We provide written estimates for concrete repair in Indianapolis, Bloomington, and throughout the surrounding area.